 Is the shaft really that important in wedges?

 Regardless of the club – driver to putter – the shaft is the “engine”.
 In wedges, your shaft is asked to do a variety of things that other clubs do not have to accommodate.
 At full swing speeds, the shaft must stabilize the heaviest clubheads in the bag.
 But with the very next shot it may be asked to help you make a delicate little chip or pitch of only a few yards.

 At Edison Golf, we developed our own proprietary tipping procedures that optimize shaft performance for wedges, and our standard offering was selected after much testing and analysis.
 Our goal is to always help you insure what we call a “seamless transition” to your irons.

 What shafts and grips do you offer?

-Our standard offering of shafts in the Limited Edition sets include the KBS Tour 120, Tour 105 and Tour 90 in steel, and the KBS Tour Graphite 80.
-All are available in Regular or Stiff flex.
+Our standard offering of shafts in include the KBS Tour 120, Tour 105 and Tour 90 in steel, and the KBS Tour Graphite 80 and Tour Graphite 60.
+All are available in Regular or Stiff flex (Tour Graphite 60 in Regular and 'A' Flex).
 We selected the GolfPride MCC +4 grip for its performance -- it is the #1 selling grip in the golf aftermarket.
-When we begin regular production this Spring, we will be happy to build your EDISON FORGED wedges with any available shaft and grip for a reasonable upcharge.
+That all said, we will be happy to build your Edison Forged wedges with any available shaft and grip for a reasonable upcharge when necessary.

 What custom work do you offer?